SIRAHFF/documentation/docs/source/AMBER/Tutorial-7.rst

   vmd 2kyv_DMPC_cg.prmtop 2kyv_DMPC_cg.ncrst -e ./sirah.amber/tools/sirah_vmdtk.tcl

 By selecting +X, +Y and +Z periodic images from the *Periodic* tab in the *Graphical Representations* window you will see unwanted water near the hydrophobic region of the membrane and small vacuum slices at box boundaries.
 In the following step we will fix these issues by deleting those water molecules and reducing the box dimensions a few angstroms.
-See :doc:`FAQs <../FAQ>` for issues on membrane systems in AMBER.
+See :doc:`FAQs <../FAQ>` for issues on membrane systems in Amber.
 If you do not find your issue please start a discussion in our `github discussion page F&Q <https://github.com/SIRAHFF/documentation/discussions>`_.

 .. tip::